Jordan-Tam/mini-wiki/README.md

 ### First Time Setup

-**NOTE**: On Windows, make sure you have docker set to use WSL2 as the engine (see Docket Desktop's general settings) and that you run all the docker commands in a WSL Terminal!
+**NOTE**: On Windows, make sure you have docker set to use WSL2 as the engine (see Docker Desktop's general settings) and that you run all the docker commands in a WSL Terminal!

 1. Clone the repository and navigate to the project directory
 2. Run all services with Docker Compose: